-Net domestic product is sometimes considered a better economic indicator than GDP since the former also reveals the amount of investment spent on improving the obsolete equipment to maintain the production level.
-An increase in depreciation alone can push up the GDP level, but it does not indicate improvements in the social and economic well-being in that country.
+Net domestic product is sometimes considered a better economic indicator than GDP since the former also reveals the amount of investment spent improving the obsolete equipment to maintain the production level.
+An increase in depreciation alone can push up the GDP level, but it does not indicate improvements in that country’s social and economic well-being.

 Therefore, NDP may give a better insight into a country’s economic health by considering its net investment.
 When the net investment is positive, the economy grows.
 When the net investment is negative, the investment cannot even cover the depreciation to maintain the present output level, which indicates the economy declines.
 A zero net investment means the country’s capital stock is constant.

-For example, a country with has a $5 trillion investment expenditure on new assets in one year, but it also records $6 trillion in depreciation for the same year.
-All the $5 trillion is counted in GDP as its gross investment.
-However, the net investment is only -$1 trillion ($5 trillion – $6 trillion), which means there is no actual economic growth from the country’s domestic investment.
+For example, a country reports a $5 trillion investment expenditure on new assets in one year, but it also records $6 trillion in depreciation for the same year.
+The $5 trillion is counted in GDP as its gross investment.
+However, the net investment is -$1 trillion ($5 trillion – $6 trillion), which means there is no actual economic growth from the country’s domestic investment.

 Comparing the GDP and NDP of a country, an expanding gap between the GDP and NDP indicates an increase in obsolescence and value deterioration of that country’s capital stock.
 It can be a signal of economic stagnation.

 A shrinking gap between the GDP and NDP represents a better condition of the country’s capital stock.
-If the country does not invest in restoring the value lost due to depreciation, its GDP will eventually fall.
+The country is seen to be reinvesting in the economy, and capital is getting upgraded.

 Net Domestic Product (NDP) vs. Net National Product (NNP)